-The importance of wilderness and wild areas to a fully functioning ecosystem is stressed in a campaign launched by Wild Europe.
+The importance of wilderness and wild areas to a fully functioning ecosystem was stressed in a campaign launched by Wild Europe.

-The EC’s Green Infrastructure programme seeks to establish priorities for restoration in particular, as related to Target 2 of the new EU Biodiversity Strategy which focuses on reinstatement of 15% of degraded ecosystems in Europe by 2020.
+The EC’s Green Infrastructure programme has sought to establish priorities for restoration in particular, as related to Target 2 of the new EU Biodiversity Strategy which focuses on reinstatement of 15% of degraded ecosystems in Europe by 2020.

 “There is much the EC can do to enhance the already substantial contribution of wilderness to its Green Infrastructure programme – and it isn’t just about paying the bill.
 Facilitating new and innovative funding opportunities from ecosystem services and other sources is an equally important role”, said Toby Aykroyd, Wild Europe director.

 “The Green Infrastructure programme should also promote a strong protection agenda, focusing for example on inclusion of wilderness – particularly all remaining old growth forest – in forest management plans.
 It’s far cheaper to keep an existing ecosystem intact than to restore a degraded one.”